Cyd Notter

 According to dietitians at the Cleveland Clinic, artificial sweeteners lead you to crave more sweets and are associated with changes in gut bacteria that lead to increased fat storage.

 The worst sweetener is aspartame, which research shows has caused cancer in three independent animal studies[i] and is linked to hypertension and other health risks.
-While there’s much controversy over aspartame—too lengthy to mention here—it is best avoided!
+While there’s much controversy over aspartame, it's too lengthy to mention here.
+Aspartame is best avoided!

 Impaired glucose tolerance

-Artificial sweeteners made in a laboratory contain no nutrition and should be avoided.
+Artificial sweeteners made in a laboratory contain no nutrition, contribute to health issues, and should be avoided.

 Acceptable Alternatives

 Stevia is the only packaged sweetener I’m comfortable recommending for beverages.
-To date, there are no known health issues when stevia is used sparingly.[iii]
+To date, there are no known health issues when stevia is used sparingly (less than two stevia-sweetened items per day).[iii]

 Fruit should be the first food of choice when craving something sweet, or desserts made with frozen fruits such as easy homemade Very Berry ice cream.